ConvertKit/developers-documentation/source/includes/_forms.md

 -   `first_name` - Subscriber first name.
 -   `fields` - Object of key/value pairs for custom fields (the custom field must exist before you can use it here).
--   `name` - Subscriber first name. *legacy behavior, discouraged*
 -   `tags` - Array of tag ids to subscribe to.

+### Deprecated parameters
--   `courses` - Array of sequence ids to subscribe to. *discouraged*
+-   `courses` - Array of sequence ids to subscribe to.
+You should [add the subscriber to the sequence](#add-subscriber-to-a-sequence) directly.
--   `forms` - Array of form ids to subscribe to. *strongly discouraged*
+-   `forms` - Array of form ids to subscribe to.
+You should add the subscriber to each form individually.
+-   `name` - Subscriber first name.
+You should prefer using `first_name` listed above.

 List subscriptions to a form
 ----------------------------